 The following can be eligible for a tax deduction:

 - Your property taxes.
 Don’t forget to include any taxes you may have reimbursed the seller for.
 These are taxes the seller had already paid before you took ownership.
 You won't get a 1098 report listing these taxes.
 Instead, that amount will be shown on the settlement sheet.
-For tax years after 2017, state and local taxes, including property taxes, are limited to $10,000 per year.
+Beginning in 2018, state and local taxes, including property taxes, are limited to $10,000 per year.

 - The mortgage interest on your primary residence, as well as on a second residence.
 (There are limits, but relatively few taxpayers are affected.)

 - The interest on up to $100,000 borrowed on a home equity loan or home equity line of credit, regardless of the reason for the loan (for tax years prior to 2018 only).